-Story is all the rage in gaming.
-But character creation per the Player’s Handbook is mechanical.
+Story is modern roleplay gaming.
+But, character creation per the Player’s Handbook is mechanical.
 It doesn’t have to be.
-It can be a narrative and this is how.
+It can follow a narrative; this is how.

-The character creation order changes a little bit.
+The character creation order changes a little bit with this method.
 Now it’s almost as if your character is going through childhood and adolescence while you and the DM (ideally together) go through this process.
 Kind of like filming a documentary, together you discover the journey from birth to hero.
 Take notes and get the feeling of the story that created the personality that will exist at the table later.
 If the player talks about history or backstory that doesn’t yet exist in your world, they are there creating it with you.
-This empowers the player to help with world-building and creates bonds between the character and the past.
+This empowers the player to help with worldbuilding and creates bonds between the character and the past.

 I’ve done this with two players so far.
-I’ll give a practical example after describing the steps in the process.
+The following has the steps of process and a practical example.

 Tell me about your parents

 This is the first lead.
 The DM is trying to figure out a bit about the homeland and race of the parents.
 They don’t need to be known (orphans are common in our base literature), but at the least get a few words describing origin country and race.
 Write those down.
 Get their given name now.
 Maybe their adventuring name is different, but when they are born, they are named.